carlesbadenes/carlesbadenes.github.io/_pages/talks.md

 # Video Interviews

+* [This Week in Space Podcast](https://www.youtube.com/watch?v=58YW0tRpARE): Interview about the impending explosion of the recurrent nova T Corona Borealis, 2024.
+Check out the [This Week in Space Website](https://twit.tv/shows/this-week-in-space)!
 * [Chandra Blog - Meet an Astronomer](http://chandra.harvard.edu/blog/node/163): Interview for the 10th anniversary of the launch of Chandra, 2009.

 # In the Press